jakubnabrdalik/jakubnabrdalik.github.io/_posts/2020-01-21-Books-on-my-shelf.md

 ## R U kidding?
 Only 3 books?

 Yeah, I need to get back to work.
-I can't spend more time today to describe when or if you might be the person that will needs a specirfic book.
+I can't spend more time today to describe when or if you might be the person that will needs a specific book.
 So even though I told you there are much better sources of a recommendations, here’s a list of books on my “Architecture” shelf at the moment

 1. Domain-Driven Design: The First 15 Years: Essays from the DDD Community
 1. Thinking in Promises (Burgess)